enesgunes777/java-tic_tac_toe/README.md

 The project is divided into 3 classes,
 1. `Main`: starts up the game
-2. `Game`: contains core game methods
+2. `Board`: contains core game methods
 3. `Analyzer`: contains methods for checking the game state

 ## User Interaction